What are the ChatGPT free and paid versions?

 Should you choose ChatGPT Free or Plus?

 In conclusion, choose ChatGPT Free and use it until you hit the limits.
-Start with the Plus only if you need features unavailable in the free version, such as the GPT-4o model, Sora video generation, or Projects.
+Start with the Plus only if you need features unavailable in the free version, such as the GPT-5.4 Thinking model’s Extended mode, custom GPT creation, or Codex.

 That being said, a lot also depends on the frequency of use.
 Casual users might never need to upgrade, but if you’re using ChatGPT at work, whether it’s writing, data analysis, or coding, you’ll want Plus to truly enhance productivity, especially during peak usage times.